 Our rigorous doctoral (PhD) program prepares students for careers in university teaching and research.
 With a heavy emphasis on research, doctoral students concentrate on deep investigation of a well-defined topic area.

-Doctoral students are admitted to work with Nicholas School faculty by four pathways:
+Doctoral students work with Nicholas School faculty through one of four pathways:

-- application to the University Program in Ecology (UPE), with an advisor chosen from within the Nicholas School faculty;
+- Apply to the University Program in Ecology (UPE), with an advisor chosen from within the Nicholas School faculty.

-- application to the Integrated Toxicology Program (ITEHP), with an advisor chosen from within the Nicholas School faculty;
+- Apply to the Integrated Toxicology Program (ITEHP), with an advisor chosen from within the Nicholas School faculty.

-- application to the University Program in Environmental Policy (UPEP), with an advisor chosen from within the Nicholas School faculty;
+- Apply to the University Program in Environmental Policy (UPEP), with an advisor chosen from within the Nicholas School faculty.

-Doctoral students planning to study Marine Science and Conservation typically spend one or two semesters taking graduate classes on the Durham campus before moving to the Marine Laboratory in Beaufort to complete their research; however, residence in Durham is not a requirement.
-Although residency of the advisor is not necessary to study at the Marine Lab, some sources of funding are contingent upon having an advisor from the Marine Lab's resident faculty.
+*Doctoral students in Marine Science and Conservation typically spend 1-2 semesters taking graduate classes at Duke’s main campus before moving to the Duke Marine Lab in Beaufort, N.C. to complete their research, although residence in Durham is not required.
+Some sources of funding are contingent upon having an advisor from the Marine Lab's resident faculty.